Nicholas Laucella: Musical career

 Laucella premiered his Whitehouse - Impressions of Norfolk at the annual Litchfield County Norfolk Music Festival in Norfolk, Connecticut in 1917.
 The composition embodies Laucella's impressions of the festival's events and was dedicated to the gracious patrons of the festival Mr. and Mrs. Carl Stoeckel, whose residence was mentioned in the title of the work.
 Laucella utilized a recurring theme in the chimes throughout the work in tribute to the village's Congregational Church.
 Critics described the composition as a rich tapestry of musical textures and The New York Times praised Laucella's fondness for Italian tunefulness.
 Critics at The New York Tribune described his music as both graceful and melodic.

 During this time Laucella achieved additional notoriety as a concert accompanist to the Spanish coloratura soprano Maria Barrientos during a concert tour in Worcester, Massachusetts.
 He also received recognition for his collaboration with the conductor Joseph Knecht and the Waldorf–Astoria Orchestra at the Waldorf Astoria Hotel in 1916.
 His opera Mokanna was completed circa 1915.
 It incorporates a libretto by Enrico Golisciani and is based on the poem Lalla-Rookh by Thomas Moore.

 Based on these successful appointments, Laucella acquired the position of principal flute at the Metropolitan Opera Orchestra in 1919 under the musical direction of Artur Bodanzky.
 He continued to serve with this orchestra under the musical direction of Tullio Serafin until 1935.
 During his fifteen-year tenure with the Metropolitan Opera, Laucella accompanied several operatic soloists, including Giovanni Martinelli, Lawrence Tibbett, and Giuseppe De Luca.
+Laucella was also associated with the celebrated Italian-American harp virtuoso Salvatore Mario de Stefano, aka Stefano Di Stefano (1887–1981).
+In 1921 De Stefano dedicated the composition Danse Arabe (Op.10) from his Petite Suite Oriental (Opp.
+8-10) to "my colleague Nicola Laucella"..